TIM Fazle Rabbi Chowdhury

 Fazle Rabbi Chowdhury (ফজলে রাব্বি চৌধুরী; 1 October 1934 – 20 December 2018) was a Bangladeshi politician from Gaibandha who was a member of parliament for six terms.
 As an advisor to President Hussain Mohammad Ershad, he represented the Jatiya Party for most of his lifetime.

 Early life

 Chowdhury was born on 1 October 1934, to a Bengali Muslim family of Chowdhuries from the village of Taluqzamira in Harinathpur, Palashbari under Gaibandha (formerly part of Rangpur District) in Bengal Province.
-He earned a M.Sc. and a PhD degree.
+He earned a M.Sc. and a PhD.

 Career

-Chowdhury was elected to Parliament from Gaibandha-3 in 1986, 1988, 1991, and 1996 as a candidate of Jatiya Party (Ershad).
+Chowdhury was elected to parliament from Gaibandha-3 in 1986, 1988, 1991, and 1996 as a candidate of Jatiya Party (Ershad).
 He was elected in 2001 as a candidate of Islami Jatiya Oikya Front and in 2008 as a candidate of Jatiya Party (Ershad).
 He was an advisor to President Hussain Mohammad Ershad.
 He worked as a professor at the Bangladesh Agricultural University.
-In 2015, he was the acting Chairperson of Jatiya Party.
+In 2015, he was the acting chairperson of Jatiya Party.
 He later joined the Jatiya Party faction led by Kazi Zafar Ahmed.
 After Ahmed's death in 2015, Chowdhury became the chairman of the faction until his own death.